1970s fashion continues to influence 2011 style.

 Retro glamour of wide-legged pants that appeared on the spring runways continue to make a strong showing.

 The sexy white dress turned up everywhere.
-Now, we see winter white in coats, suits, sweaters, and dresses, along with pale colors such as lilac, melon, and light taupe.
+Winter white in coats, suits, sweaters, and dresses, along with pale colors such as lilac, melon, and light taupe are among persistent themes of 1970s fashion.

 Draped elegance appears in dresses and blouses.